Information for Students

 - If you fill out the form and click ‘No’ I will not be filling out an I-20 you will be taken off the international student office emails.

-If the emails persist or if you need assistance in being removed from the ISSS
+If emails persist or if you need assistance please contact us at firstname.lastname@example.org .

 This is the process that you will follow to ask for consideration of in-state residency, making you eligible for in-state tuition rates.
 If you are a student on DACA, TPS, or an undocumented student each process of asking for in-state residency is different.